benhook1013/space-game/DESIGN.md

 - Components mix in `HasGameRef<SpaceGame>` when they need game context.
 - Use simple hit boxes (`CircleHitbox`, `RectangleHitbox`) and `HasCollisionDetection`.
-- Frequently spawned objects (bullets, asteroids) may use small object pools to limit garbage collection.
+- Bullets use a small object pool to limit garbage collection; consider similar pools for asteroids.
 - Give components deterministic IDs for future multiplayer sync and update movement using `dt` to stay frame-rate independent.